acocciolo/fixityberry/README.md

 3) Have a standard definition or high-definition television available for setting up the PI.
 You will only need this setup temporarily.

-4) Connect a USB Keyboard and mouse to the PI.
+4) Connect a USB Keyboard to the PI.
 Keep the device connected to an Ethernet cable (needed to send the email over the Internet).
 Power-up the device.

 5) Set the administrative password for the Rasbperry Pi and don’t forget it.
 The default username should be pi.